 One of the dish drying racks has a silicone coating (Bellemain) and the other does not.
 Both racks work well but we like the silicone coating a bit better.
 We don't have many fancy wine glasses but for those that do, the silicone coating seems less likely to scratch delicate stemware and dishes are less likely to slide off the rack.
 When using the drying rack as a countertop extension for simple kitchen prep chores such as slicing vegetables, the silicone coating helps hold the cutting board in place better.

 There are dozens (or even scores) of over-the-sink roll-up dish drying racks on Amazon, so you're going to have to spend some time checking the various sizes and reviews to discover which one works best for your kitchen.
-The silicone-coated Bellemain rack we bought looks like it was a clearance item and is no longer available which is probably why it was so cheap.
-If you'd like to see if it's back in stock, here's a link to the Amazon page.
+We don't have a local buying option so both racks came from Amazon.
+The silicone-coated Bellemain rack we bought was one of those deals you find on Amazon every now and again - the regular price was around $15, but on the day I was there, it was less than $5.
 The TecUnite (green) rack is currently available on Amazon, and if that particular rack doesn't fit your needs you have plenty of other choices.
 Another option we'll probably consider in the future is the Prepworks collapsible dish drainer.
 It doesn't roll up, but it does collapse into a compact rectangular shape - there's a short video on the Amazon page showing how it works if you're interested.
 It can be used horizontally or vertically and has a place for silverware which is one area where the over-the-sink dish dryers are somewhat lacking.